-• Part-time lead administrator 1 per site
+• Part-time lead administrator l per site

 • Part-time instructional staff as identified by site up to 7 per site

 • Part-time clerical support 1 per site

 • Part-time security support 1 per site

 • Materials needed for the program \$ 3,000 per site

 The total amount budgeted for this program for FY 2009 is \$1,420,048.
-A total of \$1,025,988 is realigned from Evening High School program into this budget for professional part-time, supporting service part-time and instructional materials due to enrollment increase.
-There are no other significant changes for FY 2009.
+A total of \$1,025,988 is realigned from the Evening High School program into this budget for professional part-time, supporting services part-time, and instructional materials due to an enrollment increase.
+There are no other significant program changes for FY 2009.